ismyrnow/just-date/README.md

 This library helps with a few conventions:

 - Serialize dates (e.g. to transmit over a network) as strings in `YYYY-MM-DD` format (no time or timezone is implied).
-- When constructed with a Date object, use date at midnight in UTC timezone (common storage format).
+- Construct objects using string format (`YYYY-MM-DD`) or date objects (local time is used).
-- If you need the Date object, it is provided to you as midnight local time (this avoids timezone shifting).
+- If you need the Date object, it is provided to you as midnight local time (this avoids timezone shifting when used locally).
 - Formatted string output without time (`M/D/YYYY`).

 The key here is helping you to represent your dates without a time or timezone, and having conventions about how to interpret dates in Date objects when you need them.